odebear27/employee-management-system/README.md

 * List Employees

 ### List Employees
-User clicks on list employees to see the employees that are already in MySQL database.
+User clicks on `List Employees` to see the employees that are already in the employee table in MySQL database.

 ![image](https://user-images.githubusercontent.com/101394672/204132611-602e9c78-9d1c-4570-9e0d-576b45b2950b.png)

-Tha table in listemployees.html matches the data in MySQL database.
+The table in listemployees.html matches the data in MySQL database.

 ![image](https://user-images.githubusercontent.com/101394672/204132645-37961ba3-9949-427f-84d8-04b746925705.png)